gohugoio/hugoDocs/content/en/getting-started/configuration.md

 deep
 : Add values for new keys, merge existing.

-Note that you don't need to be so verbose as in the default setup below; a `_merge` value higher up will be inherited if not set.
+The default values of `_merge` for the different configuration objects are as follows.
+Note that you don't need to be so verbose, a `_merge` value higher up will be inherited if not set.

 {{< code-toggle file="hugo" dataKey="config_helpers.mergeStrategy" skipHeader=true />}}